nahk/staticmap/README.md

     ./generate

+On Mac OS X, you can also copy the output in your clipboard using `pbcopy`:

+    ./generate | pbcopy

 To-do
 -----

-Put the `$parameters` array in a dedicated config file.
+* Put the `$parameters` array in a dedicated config file.
+* Better manage the multi-marker situation.